pyllyukko/harden.yml/README.md

 * Experimental feature: If you enable `sudo_ids` in `vars.yml`, it enables "Sudo Intrusion Detection" as seen in chapter 9 of [Sudo Mastery](https://mwl.io/nonfiction/tools#sudo2)
     * Only for `SHELLS` `Cmnd_Alias` for now
 * You can run `make pamcheck` to see how the hardening modifies your PAM configurations in Slackware
-* You can create a new SSH moduli with `make /etc/ssh/moduli.new`
+* :blowfish: You can create a new SSH moduli with `make /etc/ssh/moduli.new`

 References
 ----------